CS-179K/BudgetBuddy/test/test.md

 - Check if the user can input a description.
 - Check if the user can make a description with 20 words.
 - Check if the description is a requirement.

+## Testing Week 3
+### Create a bank statement side bar link.
+- Check if the side bar link displays when logged in.
+- Check if the user can click the side bar link.
+- Check if it dynamically loads the content for importing their bank statements.